 You ought to know that, first and foremost, most careers involve tough competition.
 If you seek to win big, you must get to know what your special advantages are.
 How?
 By following your interests and seeking direct feedback from hands-on experiences.
 The earlier, the better, because it may take decades.
 After you discover your advantages, go fish where they can be well applied.
 And, very importantly, keep an eye on the tailwinds — the wind might help you when it blows hard.

-What follows is the transcript in verbatim of his comments and advice on career (I simply came up with a few topics to reorder and organize the content).
+What follows is the transcript in verbatim of his comments and advice on career.

 I went into law because I didn’t want to be a surgeon, I didn’t want to be a doctor, I didn’t want to be a college professor.
 I finally got through them, there was only one, I just went down the family path.
 And it wasn’t the wisest decision I ever ran.

-On switching from law to investing.
-His career change happened after he did investing on the side for a decade or so and came out fairly good at it:
+On switching from law to full-time investing — his major career change happened after he did investing on the side for a decade or so and came out fairly good at it:

 What happened was: my pitifully small earnings as a young man I kept underspending them, and I kept investing fairly boldly and fairly smartly.
 And at the end of my first 13 years of law practice I had more liquid investments than I made in all those years of law practice pre-tax.